skip navigation

 Graduate Certificates

-Canadian Academic English Language (CAEL) Overall 60 NA Overall 70
+Canadian Academic English Language (CAEL) Overall 60 N/A Overall 70 Overall 70

-Canadian Academic English Language - ONLINE (CAEL - ONLINE) Overall 60 NA Overall 70
+Canadian Academic English Language - ONLINE (CAEL - ONLINE) Overall 60 N/A Overall 70 N/A

-Cambridge English Exams (B2 First/FCE, C1 Advanced/CAE or C2 Proficiency/CPE) Minimum 169 with no skill below 162 NA Minimum 176 with no skill below 162
+Cambridge English Exams (B2 First/FCE, C1 Advanced/CAE or C2 Proficiency/CPE) Minimum 169 with no skill below 162 N/A Minimum 176 with no skill below 162 N/A

-Special notes: Test scores to be valid for a minimum of 2 months following date of application.
-Students applying within Canada, currently attending an accredited University or College, with expired test scores can be considered for direct admission if the student successfully progresses in a post-secondary program.
+Special note: Students applying within Canada, currently attending an accredited University or College, with expired test scores can be considered for direct admission.

 Option 2: